tyrbo/ruby-submissions/projects/sales_engine.markdown

 ## Repositories

-* Each pair should submit the "Git Read-Only" URL for their project by submitting a pull request to this repo with the URL added below.
+* Each pair should submit the **Git Read-Only** URL for their project by submitting a pull request to this repo with the URL added below.
-* Modify *only* the line with your name and the "Extensions" line right below it.
+* Modify *only* the line for your *Project URL* and the *Extensions* line right below it.
 * Non-conforming pull requests will be rejected
 * If your URL isn't merged by the deadline, your project will not be evaluated (aka it earns a `0`)